 - 2020-2022 (Pandemic surge): The stamp duty holiday and demand for space reignited Merton's market.
 Prices jumped from £545,738 in March 2020 to £590,786 by December 2020, a single-year gain of 11.7%.
 Growth continued through 2022, reaching £616,849 by December.
 The borough's combination of green space, transport links, and relative affordability within London attracted pandemic-era buyers.

-The 2008 crash is the reference point for Merton investors assessing downside risk.
-A 19.4% decline took just 27 months to recover, far faster than the national average.
-The five-year growth figure of 4.8% reflects the flat-to-negative period of 2016-2019 still weighing on the rolling calculation.
-Over longer timeframes, Merton's growth of 606.5% over 30 years shows the compounding effect of London property ownership.
+The 2008 crash is the reference point for Merton investors assessing downside risk: a 19.4% decline that took just 27 months to recover, far faster than the national average.
+The five-year figure of 4.9% is modest because the September 2025 all-time high has already given way to a softer market.
+Over longer timeframes, Merton's 585.5% return across 30 years shows what compounding through London's cycles has produced.

 Source: HM Land Registry House Price Index for Merton